rodrigoronner/saeb-ml-analysis/README.md

 \
 ### 1. Feature Selection (`1_feature_selection_boruta.py`)\
 \
-This script uses the **Boruta** algorithm to perform rigorous feature selection on a 10% sample of the dataset to identify all statistically relevant features.\
+This script utilizes the **Boruta** algorithm to perform rigorous feature selection on a 10% sample of the dataset, identifying all statistically relevant features.\
 \
 * **Target Variable:** `desempenho_binario` is defined as student Math proficiency (`PROFICIENCIA_MT_SAEB`) being **above or below the mean for their specific teaching stage** (`media_por_etapa`).\
 * **To Run:**\